SmartableAI/artificial-intelligence/_news/2020-10-27-artificial-intelligence-ai-in-healthcare-market-to-reach-us-265-billion-by-2025-globally-cagr-41-univdatos-market-insights.md

 ---
 category: news
 title: "Artificial Intelligence (AI) in Healthcare Market to Reach US$ 26.5 Billion by 2025, Globally |CAGR: 41%| UnivDatos Market Insights"
-excerpt: "Artificial Intelligence (AI) is expected to contribute up to US$ 15.7 trillion to global GDP by 2030.
-AI applications, powered by an influx of big data and advancements in computing power ..."
+excerpt: "The healthcare industry is expected to benefit from US$ 45 billion in annual cost savings by 2025.
+For detailed analysis on the Global Artificial Intelligence (AI) in Healthcare Market browse ..."
 publishedDateTime: 2020-10-27T00:00:00Z
 originalUrl: "https://www.prnewswire.com/in/news-releases/artificial-intelligence-ai-in-healthcare-market-to-reach-us-26-5-billion-by-2025-globally-cagr-41-univdatos-market-insights-842269344.html"
 webUrl: "https://www.prnewswire.com/in/news-releases/artificial-intelligence-ai-in-healthcare-market-to-reach-us-26-5-billion-by-2025-globally-cagr-41-univdatos-market-insights-842269344.html"